donejs/donejs/docs/place-my-order.md

 ### Continuous Deployment

-Previously we set up Travis CI [for automated testing](http://donejs.com/Guide.html#section_Settingcontinuousintegration_TravisCI_) of our application code as we developed, but Travis (and other CI solutions) can also be used to deploy your code to production once tests have passed.
+Previously we set up Travis CI [for automated testing](#section=section_Continuousintegration) of our application code as we developed, but Travis (and other CI solutions) can also be used to deploy our code to production once tests have passed.

 Open your `.travis.yml` file and add a new `deploy` key that looks like this: